GitHubDragonFly/HTML_CSS_JS_Flask/README.md

  - Single character buttons, where applicable: `E` - edges, `A` - animations, `X`- extras, `M` - materials, `T` - textures, `P` - poses, `#` - grid
  - [OrbitControlsGizmo](https://github.com/Fennec-hub/ThreeOrbitControlsGizmo) non-module version was added to all viewers
  - MMD viewer supports animation, changing pose, extras and audio:
+   - appears to be fully functional in online preview, see the `Usage` section for the link (`ammo.wasm.wasm` file needed to be added to the `templates` folder so the loading of local files would work - whatever the reason behind this is)
    - tested only with three.js examples and has audio delayTime set for those (with current value of 3.5)
    - observe the LICENSES of that and any other content you want to use
    - mainly designed to be used with local files, which should all be in the same folder (PMD, PMX, VMD, VPD, MP3)